laplante-sean/jackit/README.md

 ### Install

-1. clone repo
+1. Clone the repo or download the Windows MSI installer from the releases tab
-2. have python 3.5
+1. Have or get python 3.7 (or just use the installer on Windows)
-3. `pip3 install -r requirements.txt`
+3. Get the requirements: `pip3 install -r requirements.txt`
-4. `python3 game.py`
+4. Run the game `python3 game.py`

 ### Playing